ThomasApplewhite/LexGame/Documentation/DevelopmentRetrospective.md

 - Devise a more efficient way to do file handling/documentation outside of Godot.
 The editor doesn't seem to be equipped for that out-of-the-box.
 Maybe there can be an extension for that?
 Or, at least, you can figure out something better than just mark-down files and the folder viewer.
 Maybe some scripts would help.
 You know bash, you could do it.
 - Become more familiar with Godot's "Call Down, Signal Up" idea.
 It sounds nice for making sure coupling between nodes doesn't get really annoying!
 - Don't put scenes and their respective scripts in the same folder.
 Mixing them together is lowkey really annoying.
+- Use a more intelligent editor for documentation.
+Markdown is cool because it's git compatible, but not being able to automate this process is really annoying.
+- Figure out some way to do code-enforced mass signal connection with editor-connected signals.
+Maybe use groups?
+Is that a thing?